Excellent • Reviews 754

 Home › Buying Guides & Advice › The Clocks are going back: How to manage your sleep accordingly!

-The clocks ‘Fall back’ this coming Sunday 27th October meaning that – at 2 AM – the clocks in the UK officially move back to 1 AM, as they do in mainland Europe too.
+The clocks ‘Fall back’ on Sunday 26th October meaning that – at 2 AM – the clocks in the UK officially move back to 1 AM, as they do in mainland Europe too.
 The benefits of ‘Daylight saving’ as it is sometimes called include the opportunity for an extra hour in bed on Sunday, which may translate into extra sleep by some.
 This will also mean sunrise is an hour earlier, with the associated health benefits for those who manage to get out & enjoy some early morning sunshine, which research shows not only helps us feel better, it can also translate into an improved night of sleep later that day.

 However, as so often, there is a downside too.
 So what is it?
 And what can be done to mitigate this

 The key challenge for any change in the (external) clock is that it affects our internal clock or circadian rhythm.
 This is because we are guided by this circa 24-hour cycle to help regulate our sleep, and this is in turn largely dictated by how much natural light we get and indeed when we are exposed to it.
 So a change to this routine – even by as little as an hour – can take some days to recover from.
 And if you think that’s bad, wait for the article next March about the ‘Spring forward’ clock change when we lose an hour’s sleep!
-In fact, a recent American Academy of Sleep Medicine (AASM) survey found that “6 in 10 Americans (64%) support eliminating seasonal time changes”.
-Such a move – in our case to a permanent Greenwich Mean Time (GMT) by eliminating British Summer Time (BST) – would mean more exposure for most people to early morning light and is better for health and safety.

 So what can we do to optimise the benefit of the clocks changing this weekend to give us an extra hour in bed?
 Well, here are a couple of different yet complementary approaches.
 The AASM suggest that those in need of more sleep should make the most of an extra hour with the following tips: